-You saw how each state has a different car insurance average.
+You saw how each state has a different car insurance average rate.
 The cost of living varies by state.

-As time goes on, some of the areas in the United States face changes in statistics, which affects car insurance rates per year, just like age.
+As time goes on, some of the areas in the United States face changes in statistics, which affect car insurance rates per year, just like age.